 It’s best to tackle the broadest possible variety of performance set-ups: intimate inside venues, outdoor events, accompanied by a live band, or with a backing track, etcetera, in order to make yourself a more versatile performer, and therefore more appealing to managers and labels later on.

-Methods for making money as an unsigned musician/singer:
+Singing for money as an unsigned musician/singer:

-#1 Make money busking
+#1 How to make money singing and busking

 Busking requires minimal pre-planning, and avoids the necessity of actually approaching a venue to request performance space.
 The income can be somewhat unpredictable, and depends heavily on factors such as foot traffic, the weather, and even the time of year — so choosing the right time and place is essential.